-Founder and Director
+Founder and Artistic Director

-Kerry has worked within the visual arts in Leeds and the wider region for the last 23 years since graduating from a BA (Hons) Fine Art degree and MA in Feminism and the Visual Arts at the University of Leeds in the mid-1990s.
-As an artist she exhibited widely across the UK, including in New Contemporaries (Camden Arts Centre, London and touring, 1994-5) and Collect (V&A, London, 2005).
+Kerry has worked in the visual arts since graduating from a BA (Hons) Fine Art degree and MA in Feminism and the Visual Arts at the University of Leeds in the mid-1990s.
+As an artist she has exhibited across the UK, including in New Contemporaries (Camden Arts Centre, London and touring, 1994-5) and Collect (V&A, London, 2005).
 Since 2004 she has co-founded a number of artist-led initiatives including Vitrine (2004-6) and Project Space Leeds (co-founded with Pippa Hale and Diane Howse, 2006).

 Claire travelled around Britain and Europe for 20 years as a performer, director and designer within the performance art scene, before settling in Leeds.

 Claire now lives in the People’s Republic of Harehills, where she was Director of Shine from 2008-10.
 She has also been influential within the city’s visual arts scene, as co-founder, in 1999, and inaugural Chair of Leeds Visual Arts Forum, and as a Board member of East Street Arts from 1997-2009, including as Chair from 1999-2009.

 Claire is passionate about working with communities, and has worked with various groups, through theatre, visual art, food or music, for over 25 years.
 Throughout this time she has encountered a plethora of talents, nuances, passions and wonderful shared stories which have allowed her to co-create community situations that are by the people, for the people, with the people.
 Along the journey one thing always stands out for Claire: conversation.
 She believes it is the key to unlocking community.
 That, and a good cup of tea.